Amenability, Reiter's condition and Liouville property: Introduction

-The equivalence of the Liouville property and amenability for groups was first conjectured by Furstenberg \cite{F}.
-It is true for $\sigma$-compact locally compact groups by the aforementioned results of \cite{KV,r}.
-For groupoids, the notion of amenability was introduced by Zimmer \cite{{Z77,Z78}} for group actions in the measurable setting and by Renault in the general case of measured and topological groupoids \cite{{R,AR}}.
-More recently, Kaimanovich introduced the Liouville property for measured and topological groupoids and provided a first link between amenability and the Liouville property by proving that the latter always implies the former in \cite{K2}, where it is conjectured that the converse should hold as well.
-For semigroups, the notion of amenability goes back to Day \cite{Pat} and the Liouville property for measures on abelian semigroups has been studied in \cite{ds,lz,RS}.
-However, the relationship between these two notions for semigroups has not been the subject of investigation before.
+The equivalence of amenability and the Liouville property for $\sigma$-compact locally compact groups was first conjectured by Furstenberg \cite{F} and proved by Rosenblatt \cite{r}, Kaimanovich and Vershik \cite{KV}.
+More recently, Kaimanovich introduced the Liouville property for groupoids in \cite{K2} and conjectured its equivalence to amenability, having proved that the former implies the latter.
+For semigroups, the Liouville property for abelian semigroups has been studied in \cite{ds,lz,RS}, but its connection to amenability has not been the subject of investigation before.

-In the present paper, we introduce and study the Liouville property and Reiter's condition in the setting of semigroupoids which subsumes all the cases mentioned above.
-Semigroupoids generalise semigroups and groupoids.
-They can be viewed as {\it `semigroups'} in which multiplication is not globally defined, or alternatively, as {\it `groupoids'} without invertibility.

-The concept of convolution on groups extends naturally to semigroupoids.
-To motivate our investigation, we begin with the Liouville property and amenability for metric semigroups, which are defined in terms of bounded uniformly continuous functions.
-For semigroupoids, where we assume the existence of a weaker version of a Haar system of measures, the Liouville property is defined in terms of Borel functions essentially bounded with respect to the Haar system.
-When discrete semigroups are considered as semigroupoids, the two notions of Liouville property coincide.

-It turns out that for semigroupoids, Reiter's condition plays the role of amenability.
-Reiter's condition asserts the existence of a net of approximately invariant probability measures.
-For groups and groupoids, there is no difference between Reiter's condition and amenability, but for general semigroups, these notions do not necessarily agree.
-Like groupoids, one can study semigroupoids in measurable as well as topological contexts.
-Our main result says that for measure semigroupoids, Reiter's condition and the Liouville property are equivalent.
-For topological semigroupoids, we prove an analogous result with a strong form of Reiter's condition.
-These nuances disappear in the special cases of groupoids, discrete semigroups and transformation semigroups.

-Besides developing new ideas and techniques for semigroupoids, we make use of $0$-$2$ laws for Markov operators as in \cite{K2} to go from the Liouville property to Reiter's condition.
-For the converse, we adapt the approach of \cite{KV}.
-For metric semigroups without a Haar system, we show that Reiter's condition implies the Liouville property, which in turn implies amenability.
-To prove the last implication, the method we used is different from that for semigroupoids.